trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.rst

 The following table summarizes the permissions required for each SQL command:

 ==================================== ========== ======= ==================== ===================================================
-SQL Command                          Catalog    Schema  Table                Note
+SQL command                          Catalog    Schema  Table                Note
 ==================================== ========== ======= ==================== ===================================================
 SHOW CATALOGS                                                                Always allowed SHOW SCHEMAS                         read-only  any*    any*                 Allowed if catalog is :ref:`visible<system-file-auth-visibility>`